 VITAMIN NATURE RESEARCH PROJECT / JANUARY 2018

-In January 2018 we collaborated with leading London property developer EcoWorld Ballymore on a research project at its flagship Wardian London development in Canary Wharf, aiming to explore the impact of green urban living on personal wellbeing.
+In January 2018 we collaborated with leading London property developer EcoWorld Ballymore on a research project at its flagship Wardian London development in Canary Wharf to explore the impact of indoor environments maximized for Vitamin Nature on psychological wellbeing.

-We converted a waterfront greenhouse into a Vitamin Nature space full of air purifying plants, an abundance of natural light, wellness lighting for the dark winter afternoons, forest aromatherapy, mindfulness games, nature sounds and a de-humidifier to boost air quality / improve thermal comfort.
+We used a waterfront greenhouse full of air purifying plants, an abundance of natural light, wellness lighting for the dark winter afternoons, pine forest aromatherapy, mindfulness games, biofit's acoustic music and nature sound playlists, as well as a de-humidifier to boost air quality and improve thermal comfort.

-Over 100 visitors attended the space during the three-week research project, each of them completing a questionnaire upon arrival and departure from the space.
-Written by a team of expert scientists from the nearby University of Essex including Dr Mike Rogerson and Professor Jules Pretty OBE, the data explored stress levels, anxiety, negative mood state and nature-connectedness (a sign of vitality) before and after the Vitamin Nature experience.
+Over 100 visitors attended the space during the three-week research project, each of them completing a questionnaire upon arrival and departure.
+Coordinated by a team of expert scientists from the nearby University of Essex Green Exercise Research Group, including Dr Mike Rogerson and Professor Jules Pretty OBE, the data explored stress levels, anxiety, negative mood state and nature-connectedness (a sign of vitality).

 GREEN EXERCISE RESEARCH PROJECT / JANUARY 2017